dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 ### ⯈ Student-t Distribution
+At first glance, this looks really complicated and the way to get around it is not to look at the constant part and only focus on the kernel part.
+Personally, I only had to deal with the explicit version of the student-t distribution when doing Bayesian stuff.
+When using it in other scenarios like dealing with sampling distribution, you almost never have to deal with the explicit version of the PDF, it's taken care of by the software package you are using.

 #### ⯌ <u> Probability Density Function: </u>

 $$
 f(t \mid v)=\frac{\Gamma\left(\frac{v+1}{2}\right)}{\Gamma\left(\frac{v}{2}\right)} \frac{1}{\sqrt{v \pi}} \frac{1}{\left(1+\frac{1}{v} t^2\right)^{(v+1) / 2}}
 $$